-In 2018 the food safety management system in all the companies of the Group was reviewed, improved and certified according to the new FSSC 22000 Version 4.1:2017 requirements.
-They include new requirements for food safety risk assessment and control measures, food counterfeiting vulnerability assessment and control measures, service, allergen management, environmental hygiene control.
+Improvements to existing corporate food safety systems have introduced changes to the new requirements of FSSC 22000 Version 4.1: 2017 in all companies.
+The changes relate to food safety risk assessment and control, food counterfeiting vulnerability assessment and control, services, allergen management, environmental hygiene control.